senna17/senna17/README.md

 - 👋 Hi, I’m @senna17 (Senna Eswaralingam)
 - 👀 I’m interested in prediction and using data to answer policy and business problems.
-- 🌱 I’m currently learning more about machine learning (but I'm genearlly always learning).
+- 🌱 I’m currently learning more about machine learning (but I'm generally always learning).
 - 💞️ I’m looking to collaborate on prediction problems across all fields.
 That said, reach out if you think I'll be interested - I probably will be.
 - 📫 How to reach me: LinkedIn at https://www.linkedin.com/in/senna-eswaralingam/